 How to Prevent Your Skin from Sagging or Having a Sunken Look?

-This is where collagen supplements come in.
-While you’re doing intermittent fasting, you can still take collagen supplements to keep skin firm and full.
+This is where using the best collagen supplements come in.
+While you’re doing intermittent fasting, you can still take drinkable collagen supplements to keep skin firm and full.
 Hyaluronic acid and collagen, in particular, are very helpful for keeping skin plump and taut.

 Collagen is the most abundant protein in the body and essentially what gives skin its structure and strength.
 It prevents wrinkle formation and sagging, but unfortunately we lose it slowly but surely as we age.
 Hyaluronic acid also occurs naturally in our bodies (skin, joints, eyeballs), and works to keep skin nicely plump and hydrated.
 Hyaluronic acid also diminishes with age.